banyek/binlogstreamer/README.md

 The application uses the following config file

-    mysqlhost   = mysql.host.to.connect
+    mysqlhost   = mysqlhost
-    mysqluser   = mysql.user.with.replication.slave.privileges
+    mysqluser   = user.with.replication.client.rights
-    mysqlpass   = password.for.the.given.user
+    mysqlpass   = password
-    mysqldb     = database.connect.to
+    mysqldb     = db.to.connect
-    binlogdir   = /directory/where/you/want/to/keep/your/saved/binlogs
+    binlogdir   = /path/to/binlogs
-    mysqlbinlog = /full/path/of/the/mysql/binlog/utility
+    mysqlbinlog = /path/to/mysqlbinlog
+    keep_days   = 0 # if zero, no binlogs will be cleaned up

 ## How it is works